SerenaAnalystQ/Plug_Tech_E-commerce_Sales_Analysis/README.md

 <img src="pic/Growth%20Trend.png" alt="Growth Trend" width="900">

-- The company experienced strong growth in 2020, where revenue increased significantly from **$3.9M to $10.2M**, supported by both higher order volume and AOV.
+- The company experienced strong growth in 2020, where revenue increased significantly from $3.9M to $10.2M, supported by both higher order volume and AOV.
 This suggests that the business was not only acquiring more customers, but also generating higher-value transactions, likely driven by stronger demand or a favorable product mix.

-- Despite order count continued growing in 2021 (+6%), total revenue declined by **10%** as AOV fell from **$300 to $255**.
+- Despite order count continued growing in 2021 (+6%), **total revenue declined by 10%** as AOV fell from $300 to $255.
 This indicates that business growth became increasingly volume-driven rather than value-driven.
 Customers were still purchasing, but they were spending less per order, which may suggest a shift toward lower-priced products, reduced premium sales, or changing customer purchasing behavior.

-- By 2022, revenue dropped by **46%**, orders declined by **40%**, and AOV returned to **$230**, matching 2019 levels.
+- By 2022, **revenue dropped by 46%, orders declined by 40%**, and AOV returned to $230, matching 2019 levels.
 This suggests weakening demand and reduced transaction quality.
 This may indicate a broader contraction in business performance that warrants further investigation into customer retention, product mix, or market conditions.